-The firearms defense lawyers at the Tormey Law Firm LLC are available immediately to assist you with any weapons related charges in New Jersey including certain persons offenses (felons not to have weapons) in Newark, Morristown, Paterson, and Hackensack.
+The skilled firearms defense lawyers at the Tormey Law Firm LLC are available immediately to assist you with any weapons related charges in New Jersey, including certain persons not to have weapons in Newark, Morristown, Paterson, and Hackensack.
 In fact, several of our guns defense lawyers are former weapons prosecutors in Morris County who now defend our clients facing these same offenses.
-In addition, if you have issues relating to gun permits, firearms ID cards, or potential weapons forfeiture our experienced firearms attorneys can assist you with every aspect of this complicated process.
-Contact our offices today for a free initial consultation at 201-556-1570.
+In addition, if you have issues relating to gun permits, firearms ID cards, or potential weapons forfeiture, our experienced firearms attorneys can assist you with every aspect of this complicated process.
+Contact our offices today for a free initial consultation at (201)-614-2474.

-Here is a review from one of Mr. Perry’s Bergen County firearms offense cases:
+Here is a review from one of our Bergen County firearms offense cases:

 “Worth every penny.
 Words can not express how pleased I was with my decision to retain Christopher Perry.
 I had never had any legal issues in the past and had no idea how to proceed.
 Mr. Perry explained every step with patience and attention to detail, his knowledge and professionalism immediately eased my anxiety.
 He was attentive and answered every one of my questions immediately to the fullest extent of his abilities.
 The outcome of my case was ideal and I firmly believe it was entirely due to having Mr. Perry as my attorney.
 I HIGHLY recommend him to anyone who may find themselves in need of his services and would not hesitate to use him in the future.
 Words can not express how impressed I was with his services through the entire 9 month process.
 Look no further you have found your attorney.”